srl-ethz/bilayered_optimization/README.md

 ## Examples
 Navigate to the `python/example` path and run `python [example_name].py` where the `example_name` could be the following:

-- `simple_forward.py`: Run the example without any arguments and it will generate a falling beam under gravity.
-The visualization takes a while, but will in the end create a video.
-A plot is also created showing the movement of the center of mass in vertical direction.
-We use the "Beam" environment, which creates a 10cm x 10cm x 30cm beam made of 0.1MPa elastic material, with one face fixed on a wall.
-- `simple_backward.py`: Optimize the external force applied on the 3D beam to reach a target location leveraging the differentiable nature of DiffPD.
+- `swimmer.py`: The most basic simulation that will generate a swimmer simulation environment, where the mesh resolution and materials are defined.
+The option exists to sweep over different geometries in this file.
+- `opt_swimmer_GA.py`: Runs a genetic algorithm from PyGAD to optimize the swimmer defined in swimmer.py environment.
-- `loss_landscape1D.py`: Runs a sweep of 1D parameters for the 3D beam, computing the loss and gradients for each parameter and plotting them.
-Shows how the optimization "landscape" looks like, and compares the DiffPD gradients to numerical gradients.
+- `swimmer_stiffness_sweep.py`: Runs a sweep of the stiffness of the scaffold to see how the ratio between the muscle and scaffold stiffness impacts the final deformation.
-- `fish_fext_optim.py`: Loads a triangular mesh from an external file and optimizes the external force (time-dependent in x-direction) to get the center of mass position to reach a target location.